shodty/Roam_Dark_Age/README.md

 If you do in fact want to manipulate the code, just [navigate to the source .css file](https://shodty.github.io/Dark_Age.css) manually, copy it, and paste it all into your roam/css page.

-Alternatively, to further customize, you can actually just add your own rules below the :root {} variables, and it will supercede everything before it if it is targeted with appropriate specificity/importance.
+Alternatively, to further customize, you can actually just add your own rules below the :root {}, and it will supercede everything before it if it is targeted with appropriate specificity/importance.

 How to setup your roam/css page!
 [Applying custom themes in Roam Research](https://www.youtube.com/watch?v=UY-sAC2eGyI)